Invariant theory: Hilbert-Nagata theorem

+Then the ring of invariants $A^G$ is finitely generated over $k$.

+This theorem implies that if $G$ is a finite group of size prime to the characteristic of $k$ then the invariants ring $A^G$ is finitely generated over $k$.

+Another corollary is that if $G$ is a reductive group that acts on $A$ algebraically, and $k$ has characteristic zero, then $A^G$ is finitely generated over $k$.

 Geometric invariant theory

 The modern formulation of geometric invariant theory is due to David Mumford, and emphasizes the construction of a quotient by the group action that should capture invariant information through its coordinate ring.
 It is a subtle theory, in that success is obtained by excluding some 'bad' orbits and identifying others with 'good' orbits.
 In a separate development the symbolic method of invariant theory, an apparently heuristic combinatorial notation, has been rehabilitated.